-At University Square, our approach will be to remove the elm trees that are in advanced decline while retaining some of the trees that can be, for longer.
-At the same time, we will plant over 250 new trees so that while many of the existing elms are still alive, new trees are growing to off-set these losses.
-This staged approach is illustrated in the 'Planning for trees' diagrams and may take up to 10 years to achieve.
+At University Square, our approach will be to remove the eim trees that are in advanced decline while retaining some of the healthy trees for longer.
+At the same time, we will plant over 250 new trees so that while a portion of the existing eims are removed, new trees are growing to off-set these losses.
+This staged approach is illustrated in the "Planning for trees" diagrams and may take up to 10 years to achieve.

 A diverse mix of replacement tree species will be selected to create many different experiences in the park, including a mixture of deciduous and evergreen trees, native and indigenous trees as well as exotic species.
-Selecting a variety of species will optimise resilience to climate change and disease.
+Selecting a variety of species will optimise resilience to climate change and disease, and increase biodiversity.

-By proposing a strategic and staged approach to tree removals, rather than replacing one tree at a time, we create planting conditions that allow future generations to enjoy a similar uniform and knitted tree canopy such as the one that was originally planted at University Square.
+By proposing a strategic and staged approach to tree removals, rather than replacing one tree at a time, we create planting conditions that allow future generations to enjoy a similar uniform and knitted tree canopy, such as the one that was originally planted at University Square.